pravj/blog-repo/content/blog/anatomy-of-a-finshots-story-effective-storytelling.md

 **Topic backlog/pipeline/prioritization**

-How they curate the topics/ideas to write about, and how do they prioritize one over the other.
+1. How do they curate the topics/ideas to write about?
+2. How do they prioritize one over the other?

 **Title/Big-question ideation and evaluation process**

-How do they go about narrowing down on the "Big Question," and how do they evaluate if the final content is "Finshot worthy."
+1. How do they go about narrowing down on the "Big Question"?
+2. How do they evaluate if the final content is "Finshot worthy"?

 > If you've found this article helpful, what do you think about sharing it with someone in your circle?
 >